 Seeking a reason for hidden pain

-We all know about pain – it hurts, but what if that pain does not subside, or pain medication does not help, then we consider that we have failed to heal after injury.
-This article will introduce you to a painful condition also known as a pain ‘syndrome’.
-The blue links in this article support more detail around the subject.
+We all know about pain—it hurts.
+But what if that pain does not subside, or pain medication does not help?
+Then we consider that we have failed to heal after injury.
+This article will introduce you to a painful condition known as a pain ‘syndrome’.
+The blue links in this article support more detail about the subject.
 Some articles do contain adverts.

 Causes of pain

 Pain arises because of insult or injury.
 A process known as inflammation kicks off, and clinicians recognise redness and swelling as part of the so-called cardinal signs.
-These had fancy names all in Latin; dolor, calor, rubra and turgor.
-Calor we recognise as heat and dolor as pain, while rubra is redness and turgor swelling.
+These had fancy names all in Latin: dolor, calor, rubra and turgor.
+Calor, we recognise it as heat and dolor as pain, while rubra is redness and turgor swelling.
 A complex pain syndrome affects specific regions of the body.
-The limbs, in particular, are targets, so hands, feet are high on the locations impacted.
+The limbs, in particular, are targets, so hands and feet are high on the locations impacted.
 During the American Civil War, when humankind realised the lasting effect of the aftermath of the battle carnage, nerves were first associated with unexplained pain.
-As with any road map, we start with the site of injury and the nerves.
-The route taken by pain messages is far from simple because it passes through the spine from where it travels to the brain for processing.
-However, the spine can resend messages back to the limb, confusing the brain and bypassing the control centre.
+As with any road map, we start with the injury site and the nerves.
+The route of pain messages is far from simple because it passes through the spine, from where it travels to the brain for processing.
+However, the spine can resend messages to the limb, confusing the brain and bypassing the control centre.
 Because the sympathetic pathway is involved, we have associated the pain syndrome with this part of the nervous system.
-The truth is that we are still learning about the brain and all of its oddities and it is not quite as simple as pain nerves are also involved with the process.
-The skin sweats more than expected in severe cases belonging to the sympathetic system’s control over the sweat glands.
+The truth is that we are still learning about the brain and its oddities, and it is not quite as simple as pain; nerves are also involved in the process.
+The skin sweats more than expected in severe cases due to the sympathetic system’s control over the sweat glands.

 Failed healing